 - The Kingdom at Baranasi

 Located at present day Kasi Hills, Baranasi became since the seat of the Man Culture.
-It became known later as Meghalaya or Magdhara of the Buddhist Cakravatin Empire.
+It became known later as Meghalaya or Magdhara, the center of the Buddhist Cakravatin Empire.

 - The Tibeto-Burman Tongue

 Scholars classified the Tibeto-Burman tongue as tonal.
 It supports the fact that the mountainous people, with less progress than the Valleys people had developed a language with less sophistication than the latter.
 When Yang Bot brought civilization to them, they had not many words to adapt to the new culture and tone was used to extend its vocabulary base.